rnakato/RPE_Hi-C_Analysis/README.md

 - pdf.sh ... script for makeing pdf files by DROMPAplus
 - regionfile/ ... region file for `pdf.sh`
 - peak_SIMA/ ... input peak files for SIMA analysis
+- ChromHMM_15_dense.bed ...
+The output of the extended ChromHMM

 ## RNA-seq analysis